 Lyminge Parish Church from the north east

 Excavations by Dr Gabor Thomas of the University of Reading have demonstrated the presence of a monastic community south of the Parish Church from at least the end of the 7th Century.
 You can read more about these excavations here .
 The presence of this monastery and the feasting halls on Tayne Field make Lyminge a site of major significance because such finds are very rare.
 But this is not all.
-There are masonry remains to the south of the church that suggest Lyminge is even more significant.
+There are masonry remains to the south of the church that make Lyminge even more significant.

 The Rector of Lyminge from 1854 was Canon Robert Jenkins.
 Whether he came to Lyminge because he thought there were things to find, or whether, having arrived, he was just curious is unknown.
 But from the late 1850s, he undertook a series of excavations in and around the churchyard that uncovered what appeared to be an early church.
 An illustration of some of what he found appears below.